Contributed by guest author Whitney Tang, Executive Editor of Nanny Magazine

 Keep Her Busy

 Depending on where school is located, your nanny might not have the flexibility to go all the way back home during school hours.
 This is a great opportunity to ask her to pick up your child’s much-needed rain boots or craft supplies.
 Keep in mind that just because your child isn’t in the house doesn’t mean it’s your nanny’s downtime.
-School hours are the perfect time for your nanny to get caught up on your kids’ laundry and other child-related chores around the house.
+School hours are the perfect time for your nanny to get caught up on your kids’ laundry and other child-related chores around the house, such as meal prep.
 Do you already have this covered?
 Let your nanny invest some time in her own professional development.
 Register her for an online course to enrich her childcare skills or hook her up with some great nanny-related reading to help her sharpen her skills and get new ideas to better take care of your children.
 The ways to make the time while your child is in class count toward your nanny’s paycheck are endless.

 But Don’t Keep Her Too Busy

 Keep in mind that your nanny’s top priority is your child.
 Even with some “free” time, you can rest assured that she is most likely planning the next great museum outing or tomorrow’s very messy (but educational!) science experiment.
 Good nannies rarely stop brainstorming new activities, planning new adventures, or educating themselves on caring for your child.
 Let your nanny use this open time to rest, think, and plot.
 Even the best minds need a few minutes away from the constant commotion to come up with truly great ideas.